hazelgrove/hazel/README.md

 Hazel is a structure editor rooted in the principles of type theory.
 It is based on Hazelnut, a structure editor calculus described in our paper at POPL 2017, and is the primary artifact of the research vision outlined in our paper at SNAPL 2017.
-You can find these papers at [the Hazel Grove website](http://www.hazelgrove.org/).
+You can find these papers at [the Hazel website](http://www.hazel.org/).

 # Building Hazel
 You can build Hazel using the following instructions.